nkoech/Targeting_Tools_10_1/README.md

 * **Land Suitability:** This tool can be used to identify areas that ,are suitable for planting a certain type of crop as per the user criteria.
 Please click on the **Help Tool button** once you install the toolbox in an ArcGIS environment to get information on how to use it.

-* **Land Match:** A tool that can be used to find suitable sites that are similar to already existing farmlands under a certain type of crop.
-This tool is still **under development** and will be shared soon.
+* **Land Similarity:** A tool that can be used to find suitable sites that are similar to already existing farmlands under a certain type of crop.

 * **Land Statistics:** Use this tool to perform spatial statistics on the **Land Suitability** tool output.
 It takes in more than one input value raster and a vector boundary that would limit your analysis.